gretkierewicz/dissertation/README.md

 Local with SQLite DB

 ## Last changes
-###28/01/2020

-- Orders / Changing classes_pk field into nested hyper-link related field for better readability
-- Classes / Added students_limit_per_group field.
-For now manual input per classes instance.
-- Orders / Changed classes FK field for OneToOneField and added unique validator to the serializer
-- Orders / Added properties: groups_number and order_hours
+###29/01/2020

-- Plans / Created basic Plans model, view and serializer
+- Plans / Nested Plans into Orders.
+  Added hyper-link to Orders serializer and nested plans serializer in it.
+  Changed Plans serializer, url router and view to provide information regarding parent order.
+  Minor change for Plans model - changed classes FK field into order FK field.
+  Classes are going to get its own nested plans soon enough.
+  Changed serializer and view names to correspond relation more.

 ### To be done: